open-weather-community/open_weather-ags/plan.md

 - Hardware status checking (rfkill, interface state)
 - Connection verification with IP assignment and internet testing

+**Smart Network Priority Management:**
+- Network priority is only set when both ethernet and WiFi are active and ethernet has internet
+- WiFi maintains default priority when it's the only working connection
+- Prevents unnecessary lowering of WiFi priority when ethernet is unavailable
+- Improved connection stability when operating with WiFi-only connectivity

 **Common USB/WiFi Interference Solutions:**
 1. Use powered USB hub to reduce Pi power load
 2. Use USB 3.0 devices instead of USB 2.0 (different frequency)